skypilot-org/skypilot/llm/gemma/README.md

 sky serve up -n gemma serve.yaml --env HF_TOKEN="xxx"
 ```

+> Notice the only change is from `sky launch` to `sky serve up`.
+The same YAML can be used without changes.

 After the cluster is launched, we can access the model with the following command:
 ```bash